caverac/event-framework/docs/ddd.md

 - **Edge-first behavior**.
 Encodes when and how reactions happen as first-class objects (prehensions).
 - **Composability**.
 Add/remove behavior without modifying core classes.
 - **Replay & determinism friendly**.
 Facts-in → reactions → new facts out.
 - **Pedagogical clarity**.
-“Who reacts, to what, and how” reads almost like prose.
+"Who reacts, to what, and how" reads almost like prose.

 ### What classic DDD brings that we haven't formalized